 PERMIT: this is the key word.
 Without cheating in the lottery it is really difficult to get one of the 35 prereserveable daily backcountry permits to leave Yosemite via Donohue Pass for a SoBo JMT hike, and even if you are lucky it may not be your preferred date nor trailhead.
 I was unlucky for 42 consecutive days.
 You can still opt for a walk-up permit, but in fact this could become more like a sit-in permit, at least in the high season.
 Be prepared to go to the ranger station the day before your start around 5 am, in order to be ahead of the queue for the 10 available permits, and wait there until it opens at 8 am.
-Then you get a numbered position in the queue for the real permit giveaway at 11 am, when you have to be back, and finally may receive your permit for a start the next morning.
+Then you get a permit for a start the next morning.
 Not an easy procedure. – These walk-up permits are avalaible only from Tuolumne Meadows for a start from Lyell canyon.
 If you are very lucky or the weather is bad you may obtain a canceled permit for another trailhead.